gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 1. Create a `Scenario`.
 2. Replace `threading.Lock()` with `scenario.Lock()` and `threading.Barrier(3)` with `scenario.Barrier(3)`.
-3. Enter `with scenario:` -- your main thread becomes _the scheduler_.
+3. Enter `with scenario:` - your main thread becomes _the scheduler_.
 4. Use `relay` to control lock acquisition order and `cycle` to control barrier exit order.

 The worker code is _unchanged_.
 It still does `with lock:` and `barrier.wait()` like it would in production.
-The workers have no idea they're being orchestrated.
+The workers have no idea they are being orchestrated.

 Larry borrows Java's vocabulary for the mechanism.
 When a worker calls a blanket method, the primitive **parks** the thread until the scheduler issues a **permit** to proceed.
 The linearized sequence of permits the scheduler hands out is